efleming13/MathsProblems/content/student/bulgarian-solitaire.md

 <img src="../../images/bulgarian-solitaire-02.png" width=350>

 He sits back to admire his work.
-Then he then decides to rebuild his new city, again removing the top square of each skyscraper to form a new one and rearranging the skycrapers to be in hight order.
+Then he decides to rebuild his new city, again removing the top square of each skyscraper to form a new one and rearranging the skycrapers to be in height order.

 <img src="../../images/bulgarian-solitaire-03.png" width=350>

 He continues rearranging each new city, following the same process, until he eventually builds a city which he has already seen.
-In our example, the sixth city he builds is then same as the second.
+In our example, the sixth city he builds is the same as the second.

 <img src="../../images/bulgarian-solitaire-04.png" width=350>